Pavement (band): 2010: First reunion and second hiatus

-2022–: Second reunion
+2022–2024: Second reunion

 On June 1, 2019, Pavement announced that they would reunite to perform two 30th-anniversary shows at the 2020 Primavera Sound festivals in Barcelona and Porto.
-Due to the COVID-19 pandemic, the festival was cancelled, and their performances were rescheduled and announced as part of Primavera Sound's June 2021 lineup.
+Due to the COVID-19 pandemic, the festival was rescheduled for June 2021.
 In March 2021, the festival was delayed to 2022.
 In September 2021, Pavement announced a European tour for late 2022, their first in 12 years, and announced a North American leg on November 2, 2021.
-On May 23rd, 2022, the band played their first show since 2010 for a sold-out crowd at the Fonda Theatre in Los Angeles.
-In June, the band played two performances for Primavera Sound 2022 in Barcelona and Porto, respectively.
+On May 23, 2022, the band played their first show since 2010 for a sold-out crowd at the Fonda Theatre in Los Angeles.
+In June, the band at last performed at Primavera Sound 2022 in Barcelona and Porto, respectively.

 For the tour, Pavement were joined by the keyboardist and backing vocalist Rebecca Cole, a former member of the Minders and Wild Flag.
 Nastanovich said Cole gave them more versatility and allowed them to play songs they had not performed live before.

-As a prelude to their tour, Pavement worked with the bakery Rudy's Strudel and the Current Year Records and Tapes in Parma, Ohio, to come up with five flavors of pierogi based on their albums.
-Pavement did not rule out playing new songs, but said they were not interested in recording.

-The Parma for Pavement International Committee held an induction ceremony at Parma's Schnitz Ale Brewery on August 19, 2022, where Nastanovich and the Current Year's Michael Stutz played records at a benefit show for Parma seniors.
-The event, considered one of the most unique music events in the Cleveland area in memory, raised thousands for charity, and was the inaugural event for the Parma for Pavement organization, whose stated goal is to have the band play an open-air show at Byers Field, a local high school football stadium where bands like Peter Frampton played in the early 1970s.